asu-ke-web-services/gios-vagrant/README.md

 and can resume it later using `vagrant resume`.
 * Check vagrant status using `vagrant status` for current vagrant machine or using `vagrant global-status` to get information about all the vagrants in the host machine.
 * To completely destroy vagrant use `vagrant destroy`.
+* To remove box completely use `vagrant box remove gios` so that next time when you do `vagrant init gios <path>` it forces to install a fresh box.

 Read more about vagrant commands on [Documentation](http://docs.vagrantup.com/v2/).